ntc2/pfpl/feedback.md

 T: p152: in the definition of $rem$ the $\langle bs, fs' \rangle$ should be wrapped in $just(\langle f, <here> \rangle)$.

+# Ch 18

+T: p154: the type $emp$ in the queue example is wrong, it should be
+$\forall t :: T. q[t]$

+T: p154: "an implementation of the existential given in the preceding paragraph *have* to give": the "have" should be "has".

+S: p154: it's not clear what "accounts for" means in "The extension accounts for definitional equality of constructors".
+You follow with an example, but a general description of what you mean would also be good.
+Perhaps something along the lines of "The extension includes a notion of \"definitional equality\" of constructors, meaning that it defines when two types $\tau$ and $\tau'$ are equal up to type-level computation (see Section 18.2), and ensures that $\Gamma |- t : \tau$ implies $\Gamma |- t : \tau'$ whenever $\tau$ and $\tau'$ are definitionally equal types (see Rule 18.3)."

+S: p156: remind us what "the three constants" are again, since e.g. it's natural to think of the unit type $\langle \rangle$ as a "constant", but it's not one of the three constants you're referring to.

+# Ch 19

+S: p161: tell us where the name PCF comes from ("partial computable functions"?)

+S: p165: reword "Recursive functions are defined in PCF using recursive functions" to "Recursive functions are defined in PCF using fixpoints"

+S: p166: when defining the minimization operator $\phi$, tell us what kind of function it is (primitive recursive?).
+Also, we've been talking about $\mathbb{N} \partial \mathbb{N}$ functions, and now you've introduced a $\mathbb{N} x \mathbb{N} \partial \mathbb{N}$ function.
+Perhaps a footnote pointing out that they're equivalent would be helpful, i.e. pointing out that encoding and decoding between nats and pairs of nats is possible here.

+S: p166: in the proof sketch for Theorem 19.3, say that the "evaluator for expressions of PCF" is the thing you later call $\phi_{univ}$ two paragraphs farther down.

+T: p166: in "given the code $\bar{\godel{e}}$ of a closed expression" the "$\bar{\godel{e}}$" should be "$\godel{e}$, since $\phi_{univ}$ is defined on numbers $\mathbb{N}$, not expressions of type $nat$.

+S: p167, top of page: explain that $e_{univ}$ is the PCF implementation of $\phi_{univ}$, i.e. $e_{univ}(\bar{\godel{e}})(\bar{m}) \equiv e(\bar{m})$ forall $e$ in PCF and $m,n \in \mathbb{N}$.

+S: p168: give a citation for "Blum Size Theorem".

+T: p169, Exercise 19.5: "function specified [as] a function of two arguments", the "as" is missing.

+S: p169, Exercise 19.5: be clear that $e$ is total, or explain that it's not.
+In other words, clarify that $e$ converges even if *both* arguments diverge.

 # Ch 20

+S: p171, intro: tell us what "FPC" stands for.

+S: p171, bottom of page: when you say "inherited from the preceding" development, tell us which development.
+In particular, it's not clear if "FPC" is general recursion or not;in Section 20.3 we learn that recursive types allow us to derive general recursion, but it's not clear if it's also inherited.

 S: p172: the understanding of the dynamics for FPC would be helped by noting that they can be compared to \bold{M} in Chapter 15, which